 Simple, powerful, and efficient live streaming software built on Electron and OBS.

-This application currently only supports 64-bit Windows.
+This application currently only supports OSX 10.14+ and 64-bit Windows.

 Install all node modules via yarn: